Angel Galang

-Angel Galang, or simply Angel, is a Filipino drag performer who competed on the third season of Drag Race Philippines.
+Angel Sarmiento Galang III, or simply Angel, is a Filipino drag performer who competed on the third season of Drag Race Philippines.

 Career

-Angel is a drag performer who has performed at O Bar and Rapture, in Manila.
+Angel is a drag performer who has performed at O Bar and Rapture.
 She competed on the third season of Drag Race Philippines, finishing at third place with Tita Baby.
 During the show, Angel placed in the bottom two of the ball challenge, with Tita Baby, but was spared early elimination from the competition.

 Personal life

 Angel is a trans woman based in Manila.
 Her older sibling Maxie competed in and won the same season of Drag Race Philippines.